smaurice101/readthedocs/docs/source/quantstream.rst

 Where Does QuantStream AI Excel
 ----------------------------------

-While QuantStream does NOT replace the market leaders for ultra-low latency execution, **TML represents an excellent architectural pattern for mid-frequency, feature-store-free stream processing**:
+While QuantStream does NOT replace the market leaders for ultra-low latency execution, **QuantStream represents an excellent architectural pattern for mid-frequency, feature-store-free stream processing**:

   - Elimination of Database Read/Write Latency: Maintaining state in $O(1)$ ring buffers in memory outperforms standard database-backed quantitative setups.